-Backing up and restoring files on your PS Vita system using a computer
+Backing up and restoring files on your system using a computer

 - Before performing this procedure, you need to do the following:

-- Insert the memory card for the PS Vita system into your PS Vita system.
+- For a PCH-1000 series system, insert a memory card for the PS Vita system.

-- Link a Sony Entertainment Network account with your PS Vita system.
+- Link a Sony Entertainment Network account with your system.

 If you have an account that was created on a different device, such as a PS3™ system or a computer, you can sign in using that account.

 - Download and install Content Manager Assistant for PlayStation® on your computer.